darklyn4/darklyn4/README.md

 </div>

 ## About me
-I am Oussama Bouchikhi from Algeria, I graduated with a Bachelor's degree in computer science.
-I am a Backend developer and a Cloud enthusiast.
+I am Darklyn from Moroco.
+I am a beginner learning Python and exploring ethical hacking.
+I am always eager to learn new things and improve my skills.
-My prefered stack is Javascript and Typescript (Nodejs/Nestjs).
-I always want to learn new things.

 <br /><br />

 ## My Github stats